la2050/archive/_projects/2015/challengemaker.md

 project_areas:
   - County of Los Angeles
 maker_answers:
-  How do you plan to use these resources to make change?
-Mobilize for systems change: '1' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' Organization(s) name(s): ChallengeMaker Organization(s) mailing address(es): "1523 Maltman Ave #5\r\nLos Angeles, CA 90026" Organization(s) website(s): www.challengemaker.com Organization(s) twitter handle(s): '@challengemaker1' Organization(s) facebook handle(s): 'https://www.facebook.com/profile.php?id=100009987910475'
-  Organization(s) instagram handle(s): '@challengemaker1'
-  Please share the direct link for voters to sign up for your newsletter(s): '' EIN (for each organization): 47-1275838
-  'Describe your organization(s): Non-profit': '0'
-  'Describe your organization(s): For-profit': '1'
-  'Describe your organization(s): Government': '0'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
   'In one sentence, please describe what your organization does': >-
     ChallengeMaker is a platform that allows nonprofits, companies, influencers and regular folks alike to host fundraising campaigns for nonprofits using